5 Hiring Tricks Revealed

 5. They’re more inclined to hire you if you’re a woman.

 In Don Quixote, author Miguel de Cervantes wrote, “Forewarned, forearmed; to be prepared is half the victory.”
-Now that you are aware of the most common hiring tricks used by biopharma employers, you can utilize them to your advantage and improve your chances of securing your next biotechnology or pharmaceutical position.
+Now that you are aware of the most common hiring tricks used by employers, you can utilize them to your advantage and improve your chances of securing your next life science position.